 - Plagiarism detection, online marking, quizzing and surveying tools.

-- Multimedia presentations such as Articulate and Captivate.
+- Multimedia presentations such as Articulate.

 - Audio and video by linking or embedding external sources like YouTube, Box of Broadcasts, or iTunes.